 NOTE: All administrators, teachers and other staff members are to immediately report observed instances of bullying and/or information regarding bullying behavior to the Principal.
-This rule applies regardless of the physical location of the bullying behavior when a student committing bullying behavior and the targeted student attend Porter Township Schools and extends to bullying through the use of data or computer software accessed through a computer, computer system, computer network or a cellular telephone or other wireless or cellular communications device.
+This rule applies regardless of the physical location of the bullying behavior, when a student commits bullying behavior, and if the targeted student attends Porter Township Schools.
+This extends to bullying through computers, computer systems, or a computer network.